LinShi11/csci-476-594-spring2021-private/lab08/README.md

 n:  E103ABD94892E3E74AFD724BF28E78348D52298BD687C44DEB3A81065A7981A4
 private key d is  3587A24598E5F2A21DB007D89D18CC50ABA5075BA19A33890FE7C28A9B496AEB
 ```
 As we can see, I first created the c program with all the code above.
 Then I complied it with the -lcrypto flag.
 Then I ran the executable and the information is present.
+The private key, d, is 3587A24598E5F2A21DB007D89D18CC50ABA5075BA19A33890FE7C28A9B496AEB.

 ### Task 2:
 In this task, we are trying to show the encryption and decryption process using the keys that we have.